phaseIV/Blender-Navcam-Importer/README.md

 See a movie here: https://vimeo.com/160405895

 ## Installation
-Download the python script and install as addon in Blender’s Preference panel.
+Download the python script (v2 for Blender 2.80+) and install as addon in Blender’s Preference panel.
 Enable it.
 Select the addon from the Import Menu (File > Import) or from the Misc tab in the Tools menu.

 ## How?